-The combined audited financial statements of Capital Sisters and Capital Friends for the years ended December 31, 2019 and 2018 are included in this prospectus as Appendix II.
-Audited financial statements for Capital Sisters for future fiscal years will be mailed to investors within 120 days after the end of each fiscal year.
+The combined audited financial statements of Capital Sisters and Capital Friends for the years ended December 31, 2020 and 201 are included in this prospectus as Appendix II.
+Audited financial statements for Capital Sisters for future fiscal years will be mailed to investors within 30 after the completion of the audit for each fiscal year.